Editor’s Note: This is Part 1 of a series by Tiffany Verzal on the trial of her daughter Alexis’s daycare provider. Click to read Part 2 and Part 3.

-While writing this, I’ve realized that this needs to be two posts instead of one, or things and people will start to get really confusing.
+While writing this, I’ve realized that this needs to be three posts instead of one, or things and people will start to get really confusing.

 But let’s back up to the beginning.

-We dropped Alexis off at daycare a little after 9:00 a.m. on April 3, 2008.
+We dropped Alexis off at daycare a little after 9 a.m. on April 3, 2008.
 Less than an hour later, I received a phone call that Alexis was unconscious and that the daycare provider had called an ambulance.
-I immediately rushed to find Brandon (because we worked in the same area) and we left for the daycare providers home.
+I immediately rushed to find Brandon (because we worked in the same area) and we left for the daycare provider’s home.

-While we were on our way, I called again to figure out if Alexis had stopped breathing- and thank God she had not.
-The daycare provider also told me that the ambulance had picked Alexis up, and we should meet them at the hospital.
+While we were on our way, I called again to figure out if Alexis had stopped breathing—and thank God, she had not.
+The daycare provider also told me the ambulance had picked Alexis up and we should meet them at the hospital.

 Brandon and I arrived at the ER before the ambulance.
 I was inside giving names and insurance while Brandon met Alexis as they pulled her off of the stretcher.
 They started asking us questions and I just couldn’t wrap my head around the fact that Alexis had been running around just an hour ago.
 I was racking my brain trying to come up with any idea of what could be wrong with her.

 They had already cut off her pale blue outfit she had received as a birthday gift.
 They were “bagging” her, essentially keeping her breathing.
-We stood there beside her as they poked and prodded – all of the time, Alexis was unconscious.
+We stood there beside her as they poked and prodded—all through that time, Alexis was unconscious.